'Greed and revenge' drove 2 men accused of killing Run-DMC's Jam Master Jay, prosecutors say

 Run-DMC famously espoused an anti-drug stance in lyrics and PSAs, but Gonzalez said that as the spotlight faded, Mizell turned to the drug trade, serving as a middleman to sellers and buyers across the country.
 A few simple calls, she said, could earn him “hundreds of thousands” of dollars.

-Mizell had allegedly acquired 10 kilograms (22 pounds) of the drug, which Washington, Jordan and others were going to distribute in the Baltimore area.
+Mizell had allegedly acquired 10 kilograms (22 pounds) of cocaine, which Washington, Jordan and others planned to distribute in the Baltimore area.
 But the dealer involved in the sale refused to work with Washington, cutting both defendants out of a potential $200,000 payday, she alleged.

 Gonzalez said that in the days leading up to his death, Mizell acted troubled and carried a gun.
 On the night of Oct.
 30, 2002, however, he barely had time to react when the two men and an accomplice, Jay Bryant, showed up at his studio in Jamaica, Queens.
 Bryant was charged last year after he was seen going into the building the night of the killing and his DNA was recovered at the scene.
 He will be tried separately.

-Note: This story was first published on Jan.
-29. It was updated on Jan.
-31 to correct that Washington, not Jordan, was first named as a possible suspect in the slaying in 2007.